INFORMSJoC/2023.0257/src/Supplement/SimA7/SimuA7_20/README.md

 To reproduce the results of Figure 15 in the supplement, please run

 - Figure15_20_50.m, Figure15_20_100.m, and Figure15_20_200.m to store results of Figure 15 in the supplement
+- Note: When running the above codes to store the results, we need to change the path ("C:/Users/dell/Desktop") of the data  to the current desktop path of the reader.
+The rest of the path ("2023.0257/scr/...") remains unchanged.

 Other listed files are used in the main codes mentioned above: